PowerBI Notebook

 Star Schema

 The star schema is the standard PowerBI data model.
-One central fact table connects to multiple dimension tables.
+One central fact table connects to several dimension tables.

 dim_date ──────────┐